gospacedev/lunar/README.md

 # Lunar

+> The music player for the terminal

-The music player for terminal enthusiasts.
+Lunar is a lightweight and interactive music player for terminal enthusiasts.

 ## Features
 - Lunar supports `WAV`, `MP3`, `OGG`, and `FLAC` audio formats.